Dr Rhian Atkin

 This project seeks understand better the relationship between ‘periphery’ and ‘centre’ in European literatures by studying the cultural dynamics of translation and the circulation and dissemination of literature in and beyond its country of origin.
 My contribution to this project focuses on recent Portuguese literature in translation and its domestic and international reception, and draws on and critiques existing theories and methodologies of marginal literatures, such as post-colonial and gender/queer studies.

-My previous work has explored gender, the visual, power relations and urban experience in authors such as Jorge de Sena, José Saramago, José de Almada Negreiros, Fernando Pessoa and Luís de Sttau Monteiro.
-I have also collaborated with translators such as Margaret Jull Costa on the English translation of Sena’s O Físico Prodigioso (The Prodigious Physician).
+My previous work has explored gender, the body and senses, power relations and urban experience in authors such as Jorge de Sena, José Saramago, José de Almada Negreiros, Fernando Pessoa and Luís de Sttau Monteiro.

 Keywords: Portugal, food, migration, mobility, nation, culture, literature, modernisms, masculinities, body politics, gender.